varabyte/kobweb/frontend/silk-widgets/CONTRIBUTING.md

 The `ref` parameter allows users to access the underlying DOM element of a widget.

-It is usually fine to can use `HTMLElement` as the generic type, but in some cases a more specific type can be appropriate, such as `HTMLTextAreaElement` for a styled `TextArea` widget.
+It is usually fine to use `HTMLElement` as the generic type, but in some cases a more specific type can be appropriate, such as `HTMLTextAreaElement` for a styled `TextArea` widget.

 However, you shouldn't necessarily use a more specific type just because you technically can, as the backing element can sometimes be an implementation detail.
 For example, `Box` uses a `Div` under the hood, but that fact is abstracted away